khrona/awesomium-net-wiki/general-use/introduction-to-web-views.md

 }
 {% endhighlight %}

-> All views maintained by the `WebCore`, are internally disposed when `WebCore.Shutdown` is called.
+> All views maintained by the `WebCore` are automatically disposed when `WebCore.Shutdown` is called.

 ### Read some more articles